Content Strategy for DevRel Teams: A Primer

 Repurpose an existing piece of content.
 Turn an old conference talk into a blog post, turn a company blog post into a video tutorial, do a live-stream of you walking through product documentation.
 (Read my blog post on repurposing old content.)

-Organize a virtual meetup around a topic and recording it.
+Organize a virtual meetup around a topic and record it.
 Publish it to your company YouTube channel and add relevant links that point back to the company blog or docs in the comments.
 Those conference talks you were planning?
 Consider delivering them directly to your audience as part of a meetup, webinar, or virtual conference.

 Curate content for the company developer newsletter.
 If your Marketing team produces a company developer newsletter, ask them if they'd like your help curating resources.